 We have entered a new chapter in the movement for LGBTQ equality – one where the far-right political movement feels more emboldened than ever to roll back fundamental American rights and freedoms.
 The U.S. Supreme Court has overturned Roe v.
 Wade, invited challenges to landmark LGBTQ precedents, and emboldened lawmakers at every level of government to ramp up a new wave of anti-LGBTQ attacks.

 That’s why the Campaign for Southern Equality is asking you to join us in Meeting the Moment in the LGBTQ South to respond to new attacks of LGBTQ rights, continue to advance LGBTQ rights, help people protect their rights and access care, and ensure that LGBTQ Southerners feel connected, loved, and supported.

 It’s time to mobilize supporters to take local, state, and federal actions through rapid response organizing, lobbying, public education, election engagement, and litigation to identify and defend attacks on rights and secure new protections.
 Here are ways you can plug in:

 Codify It, Congress

 LGBTQ+ Southerners require federal action from the United States Congress – we cannot risk this extreme Supreme Court revisiting important victories to further marginalize our community.
-We’re calling on the U.S. Congress to take action – now – by codifying landmark Supreme Court victories.
-This includes:
+We called on the U.S. Congress to take action – now – by codifying landmark Supreme Court victories.
+In December 2022, the Respect for Marriage Act passed with strong bipartisan support in the U.S. Congress, including support from Southern members of Congress.